It Doesn't Have To Be Right…

 12 The Man Who Painted the Dragon Griaule, The Scalehunter’s Beautiful Daughter, The Father of Stones, Liar’s House, Lucius Shepard (1984 – 2010)

-The Dragon Griaule is one of recent western fantasy’s great creations.
+The Dragon Griaule is one of western fantasy’s more recent great creations.
 These four novellas are not the only stories Shepard has told about it, though they are the only ones I’ve read.
 Last year, Subterranean Press brought out a collection of the above four plus a further two novellas, The Dragon Griaule.
 It is already sold out.
 I have a copy.

 13 The Warrior Who Carried Life, Geoff Ryman (1985)